Leland Christensen

 Leland G. Christensen (April 30, 1959 – February 4, 2022) was an American politician who was a Republican member of the Wyoming Senate, representing the 17th district from 2011 until 2019.

 Life and career

 Christensen was born in Alta, Wyoming, and lived in Jackson, Wyoming.
 He worked as a law enforcement officer and an auctioneer.
 He served for fifteen years in the Wyoming National Guard and with the 19th Special Forces Group in the U.S. Army.

-He died from complications of COVID-19 in Idaho Falls, Idaho, on February 4, 2022, at the age of 62, during the COVID-19 pandemic in Idaho.
+He died from complications of COVID-19 in Idaho Falls on February 4, 2022, at the age of 62, amidst the COVID-19 pandemic in Idaho.
 At the time of his death, Christensen was receiving chemotherapy for non-Hodgkin lymphoma.

 Electoral history

 2010

 After incumbent Republican Senator Grant Larson announced his retirement, Christensen - then a Teton County Commissioner - announced his candidacy.
 He defeated Sam Harrell in the Republican primary and defeated Democratic candidate Tom Frisbie in the general election, 52% to 48%.